GarrettS/jsclass/animation/README.md

 Complete the HTML and CSS before adding any JavaScript.

 Animated menu
 1. Create an animated menu list that slides out from the left side of the document.
-Use an unordered list (google: html4 unordered list ul).
+Use an unordered list.
+Use the w3c HTML4 reference (google: html4 unordered list ul) (and do not use any W3Schools).

 ```
 ++